dhiaselmi1/medical-note-structurer/README.md

 ## Overview

+🏥 **Real-World Use Case:**
+HealthCare+ Clinic has physicians who take unstructured notes during patient visits.
+These notes are often messy, vary in length, and lack consistency.
+The clinic needs an AI assistant that can:

+- Parse unstructured clinical notes
+- Extract structured fields like **symptoms**, **diagnosis**, **medications**, and **follow-up recommendations**
+- Output a clean, structured summary suitable for **EMR systems** or printing

+---

-This project provides an AI-powered assistant designed for healthcare professionals to convert unstructured clinical notes into structured, easily manageable data.
-Physicians often record patient information in free-form text, which can be messy, inconsistent, and difficult to analyze. [cite_start]This tool aims to streamline that process by automatically extracting key medical information, making it suitable for Electronic Medical Record (EMR) systems or further analysis.
+This project delivers an **AI-powered assistant** designed to solve this exact problem.
+It converts free-form medical notes into structured, machine-readable data, helping healthcare providers organize clinical information quickly and accurately — ideal for **Electronic Medical Record (EMR)** integration or further analysis.
 ## Features

 * **Intelligent Data Extraction:** Utilizes a Llama2 Large Language Model via Ollama to accurately extract structured fields such as Symptoms, Diagnosis, Medications, and Follow-up Instructions from raw clinical notes.